 #1) Checklists are Priceless

 Before you do anything, anything at all, make sure you first make a checklist for your upcoming trip.
-You can use the structure of the one we created below and add/subtract based on your necessities, or you can make one from scratch.
+You can use the structure of the one we created below and add/subtract based on your needs, or you can make one from scratch.
 Either way, a checklist is absolutely necessary to make sure you’re prepared.

 If you’re planning on traveling even for a weekend with your spouse and your child, in my experience, you’ll need to carry at least 50 things with you that are all vital.
 How are you supposed to remember it all?
 No worries, we’ve got you covered!
 Take a look at the printable checklist.